- Learn about the importance of working together to create positive experiences to strengthen the management of your school-age program.

 "Unity is strength…when there is teamwork and collaboration, wonderful things can be achieved." - Mattie Stepanek

-As you reflected on your abilities to manage day-to-day experiences or activities in your life, in the previous lesson, you probably acknowledged that working with others is to some degree part of your daily routine and helps get things done.
+In the previous lesson, as you reflected on your ability to manage day-to-day experiences or activities in your life, you probably acknowledged that working with others is a part of your daily routine and helps get things done.
 We are by nature social beings and our relationships with others greatly affect our personal and professional lives.
-Think about your daily life and how working with others helps you when sharing household responsibilities, taking care of children, taking care of parents or other loved ones, or taking care of yourself.
+Think about your daily life and how working with others helps you when sharing household responsibilities, taking care of children, taking care of parents or other loved ones, and taking care of yourself.

 Collaboration is a dynamic process in which individuals come together and share their knowledge, experiences, resources, and strengths to promote growth and development.
 When it comes to caring for school-age children and youth, these individuals are family members, staff members like yourself, related service providers, administrators, and community partners.
 Collaboration builds on the expertise, interests, and strengths of everyone involved in the process.
 By acknowledging that each of these individuals has something meaningful to offer, collaboration creates opportunities to set goals and objectives, make plans for implementing those goals, monitor progress, and solve problems jointly.
-It assumes the thinking that "all of us are smarter than one of us" (Turnbull, Turnbull, Shank, & Smith, 2004, p.
-80).
-The goal of collaboration is to ensure progress and growth for each school-age child and youth, their family, and ultimately, your program.
+The goal of collaboration is to ensure progress and growth for each school-age child and youth, their family, and ultimately your program.

 The Process of Creating Collaborative Teams

 Building collaborative relationships takes time, effort, and attention, but often has meaningful outcomes in terms of enhancing the overall quality of your program.
-As you work with fellow staff members, your T&Cs, or managers, you should have opportunities to share successes as well as challenges with each other.
+As you work with fellow staff members, T&CSs, and Program Managers, you should have opportunities to share successes as well as challenges with each other.
 You may also see these experiences as opportunities to make new friends and network with others who have similar interests with you.

 Two of the country's leading experts on building collaborative teams, Jacqueline Thousand and Richard Villa, identify five elements as critically important in creating a collaborative process.
-(Johnson & Johnson, 1997; Thousand & Villa, 1990, 2000, p.
-258).
+(Johnson & Johnson, 2017; Thousand & Villa, 2000).
 As you read these, think about how they reflect your experiences with collaboration in your program: